 Price Of Canadian Dollar To Naira Black Market Today

+The black market, also known as the parallel market, operates outside the official banking system and is influenced by supply and demand dynamics.

+Buying Canadian dollars in the black market might be risky because the market is full of scams.

-The exchange rate of the Canadian Dollar (CAD) to the Nigerian Naira (NGN) in the black market, as operated by informal currency traders known as Abokis, showcases a significant disparity from the official rates provided by the Central Bank of Nigeria (CBN).
+It’s important to note that the Aboki price of the Canadian Dollar to Naira in the black market is typically higher than the official exchange rate set by the Central Bank of Nigeria.

-As of March 13, 2024, the black market rate stands at N1,183.852 per Canadian Dollar, revealing the stark differences in currency valuation outside the formal banking sector.

-The black market, or parallel market, serves as an alternative financial platform in Nigeria, catering to those seeking to exchange currencies outside the conventional banking channels.
+This is because the black market operates with limited regulations and higher risk, leading to increased costs for currency traders.

+As a result, individuals or businesses looking to exchange Canadian Dollars for Naira in the black market may receive a lower value compared to the official rate.